JingchunCheng/FAVOS/README.md

 Jingchun Cheng, Yi-Hsuan Tsai, Wei-Chih Hung, Shengjin Wang and Ming-Hsuan Yang <br />
 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2018.

-This is the authors' demo (single-GPU-version) code for the DAVIS 2016 dataset as described in the above paper.
+This is the authors' demo (single-GPU-version for Save) code for the DAVIS 2016 dataset as described in the above paper.
 Please cite our paper if you find it useful for your research.

 ```
 @inproceedings{